-We encourage clients to use one of our partnered escrow providers who specialize in online business acquisitions.
-We set up the escrow transaction as per the terms in the executed Purchase Agreement.
-Once both parties have accepted the terms, the purchaser will fund the escrow account.
-Escrow fees are approximately 0.7% of the purchase price through a discount with our preferred escrow providers and are usually split 50-50 between buyer and seller.
+To protect you and the buyer, we encourage you to use a third-party escrow service.
+Unless agreed otherwise, we will set up the escrow transaction as per the terms in executed Purchase Agreement.
+Once both parties have accepted the terms, the buyer will fund the escrow account.
+Escrow fees are approximately 0.7% of the transaction value and are usually split equally between buyer and seller.

 When the escrow provider has confirmed the escrow account has been fully funded, it is time to begin transferring all business-related assets over to the buyer.
 The buyer will usually have 1 – 3 business days to inspect the assets before confirming with the escrow provider to release the funds to you.
 When the funds are released at closing, our agreed upon brokerage commission will be released directly to us.

 In almost every case, the buyer will require some post-sale training and support.
 Depending on the nature of the business, this support period can be anywhere from 1 week to 3 month, sometimes even longer.
 The training and support terms will have been agreed to by both parties in the Purchase Agreement.
 At this stage, we are no longer involved on a day-to-day basis, but will always available to assist you if and when needed.